Journal of Multidisciplinary Research at Trent

 JMRT was founded in 2017 at Trent University and the purpose of the journal is to showcase the research work of graduate students by publishing original research and review articles, including literature reviews, book reviews, film reviews, position papers, empirical work, experiential reflections, and original quantitative and qualitative research.
 We also publish special issues with abstracts from research events organized at Trent University (e.g., conferences, symposiums, departmental presentations, colloquiums).

 We aim to provide a multidisciplinary approach to open access publishing for the local, national, and international community.
 Our goal is to create an awareness for the importance of graduate research from all fields of the arts and sciences, and to create a platform for scholarly dialogue between graduate students, established professionals and other research groups.

-The journal is published once per year during the summer term in electronic format.
+The journal is published once per year during the fall term in electronic format.

 If you are interested in becoming a reviewer, please register to apply.